Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Model

 \subsection{Immiscible binary fluid system}

 The extension from a single to a layered two-fluid system of phases $A$ and $B$ with distinct shear viscosities $\eta_A$ and $\eta_B$, which are separated by two flat interfaces, is rather straightforward and illustrated in Fig.~\ref{fig:Sc}.
-As the viscosity of a single-phase MPC fluid is sensitive to the collision time $h$~\cite{MPCD,Winkler2009}, fluid layers $A$ and $B$ of different viscosities are described by using accordingly different collision time steps $h_A$ and $h_B$.
+As discussed above, the viscosity of a single-phase MPC fluid is sensitive to the collision time $h$~\cite{MPCD,Winkler2009}, and we describe the fluid layers $A$ and $B$ of different viscosities by using accordingly different collision time steps $h_A$ and $h_B$.
 Without loss of generality, we take $h_A < h_B$ in the following, implying the viscosity of fluid $A$ to be larger than that of fluid $B$.
 Furthermore, $A$ and $B$ particles are assumed to be of equal mass $m$, and the mean mass densities of both fluid phases are taken to be the same.
+Hence, the MPC particles in the two regimes are identical.
+For notational convenience, we will refer to particles $A$ and $B$ and fluids $A$ and $B$ corresponding to MPC particles in the two different domains.

-As for a single-phase fluid, the fluid particles move ballistically and undergo independent collisions.
-However, in order to prevent a density discontinuity in the vicinity of a planar interface due to discretization of time, the smaller collision time, $h_A$, is used in the streaming step for all fluid particles.
-Hence in fluid $B$, $h_B/h_A$ ballistic time steps are executed before the collision step.
-This does not affect the properties of the bulk part of fluid $B$, since the particles are moving ballistically.
-However, it affects the $B$ particles close to the planar $A$-$B$ interface due to the random shift of the collision lattice normal to the interface.
-Fluid-$B$ particles at distances $\lesssim a$ to the (mean) interface experience more collisions than in the bulk region.
-As a consequence, the interface is not sharp but broadened at least over the size $a$ of a collision cell.
+As for a single-phase fluid, the MPC fluid particles move ballistically, and undergo independent collisions as follows: \begin{itemize} \item[(1)] Streaming: $A$ and $B$ fluid particles move according to Eq.~\eqref{eq1} with collision time step $h_A$.
+This ensures an identical ``continuous'' dynamics of both particle types. \item[(2)] Sorting: After streaming with time $h_A$, the particles are sorted in (shifted) collision cells. \item[(3)] Rotation: Particles in the collision lattice of the $A$ domain undergo rotations according to Eq.~\eqref{eq2}, after the time interval $h_A$.
+Particles in the collision lattice of the $B$ domain are rotated only after the time interval $h_B> h_A$, i.e., after $h_B/h_A$ additional streaming steps of time length $h_A$. \end{itemize} The subdivision of the streaming of particles $B$ does not affect the properties of the bulk part of fluid $B$, since the particles move ballistically.
+However, it is important for the particles close to the planar $A$-$B$ interface, owing to the random shift of the collision lattice normal to the interface, and since all particles in the (shifted) lattice of the $A$ fluid domain undergo rotations after the time interval $h_A$.
+The equivalent streaming motion of particles in the two domains ensures an, on average, homogeneous distribution of fluid particles across the system, and a homogeneous density across the interface.
+However, the random shift of the collision cell lattice normal to an $A$-$B$ interface broadens the interface at least by the size $a$ of a collision cell.